vboyev-MSFT/defender-docs/defender-endpoint/respond-machine-alerts.md

 ## Check activity details in Action center

-The **Action center** provides information on actions that were taken on a device or file.
+The Action center in the Microsoft Defender portal provides information on actions that were taken on a device or file.
 You'll be able to view the following details:

 - Investigation package collection
 - Antivirus scan